angelraju/terraform-aws-wordpress/README.md

-1. Terraform if you don't have it already you can Download it here https://developer.hashicorp.com/terraform/downloads 2.need to have an IAM user with programmatic access with AmazonEc2FullAccess and AmazonRoute53FullAccess, create security credentials(AccessKey, SecretKey)
+1. Terraform if you don't have it already you can Download it here https://developer.hashicorp.com/terraform/downloads

+2. need to have an IAM user with programmatic access with AmazonEc2FullAccess and AmazonRoute53FullAccess, create security credentials(AccessKey, SecretKey)

 ## You will create the following AWS resources in this below section: